ONSdigital/dp-upload-service/README.md

 ### Getting started

+* Run `make docker-local`
-* Run `make debug`
+* Run (inside container) `make debug`

 Please note that encryption is enabled by default.
 To disable it set `ENCRYPTION_DISABLED=true`.
-If you wish to run with encryption enabled, you will need vault running locally:
+If you wish to run with encryption enabled, encryption is always enabled for the `/upload-new` endpoint

-- Run `brew install vault`
-- Run `vault server -dev`

 ### Dependencies